jobinau/pg_gather/docs/params/autovacuum_max_workers.md

 3. Each autovacuum woker can allocate `maintenance_work_mem` amount of memory.
 This can result in high memory presure on the server and cause poor performance or even outage.

 ## Supplimentory vacuum jobs
-Scheduling supplimentory autovacuum jobs is highy recommended on highly active database systems due to many of its advantages and limitations of built-in autovacuum algorithm
+Scheduling supplementary autovacuum jobs is highly recommended on highly active database systems due to many of the advantages and limitations of built-in autovacuum algorithms.
 The built-in Autovacuum considers the Dead tuples (Number and Ratio) as the basis of scheduling the autovacuum workers on a table.
-Other criterias like age of table is ignored by autovacuum.
-Another major disadvantage of autovacuum is that, there is high chance of autovacuum workers starting during the peak times because of the DDL changes.
-All these limitations can be addressed using a scheduled vacuum job running in the off peak hours.
-As an added benefit, It reduces the chance that the same table becoming candidate for autovacuum again during the peak hours.
-Sample SQL script is available here : https://github.com/jobinau/pgscripts/blob/main/vacuumjob.sql .
-This script is widely used in many enviroments and found to address the problems discussed above.
-For example, This script can be scheduled as follows
+Other criteria, like the table's age, are ignored by the autovacuum.
+Another major disadvantage of autovacuum is the high chance of autovacuum workers starting during peak times because of the DDL changes.
+All these limitations can be addressed using a scheduled vacuum job running in the off-peak hours.
+As an added benefit, It reduces the chance that the same table becomes candidate for autovacuum again during peak hours.
+Sample SQL script is available here: https://github.com/jobinau/pgscripts/blob/main/vacuumjob.sql .
+This script is widely used in many environments and found to address the problems discussed above.
+For example, This script can be scheduled as follows:
 ```
 20 11 * * * /full/path/to/psql -X -f /path/to/vacuumjob.sql > /tmp/vacuumjob.out 2>&1
 ```